programminghistorian/ph-submissions/en/drafts/originals/scalable-reading-of-structured-data.md

            y = "Average of engagements counts") + scale_x_discrete(labels=c("FALSE" = "Not Verified", "TRUE" = "Verified"))

-{% include figure.html filename="scalable-reading-of-structured-data-3.png" caption="NEEDS CAPTION" %}
+{% include figure.html filename="scalable-reading-of-structured-data-3.png" caption="Means of different interaction count dispersed on verified status in the period from 4 December 2021 until 13 December 2021.
+The total amount of tweets is 2435." %}

 The visualisation looks alot
 like the previous bar charts, but the difference here is `facet_wrap`,